 Amidst these changes, the City is on schedule to replace and modernize the City's two public hospitals.
 The voters approved a general obligation bond measure to fund the replacement of San Francisco General Hospital in November 2008.
 This \$887 million project is required given changes to state law governing seismic requirements for hospitals.
-It will replace the current facility with a new nine-story building on the existing hospital campus.
-The hospital is the only trauma center in San Francisco, and also acts as the safety net hospital for our residents.
+It will replace the current facility with a new nine-story building on the existing hospital for our residents.
 Construction of the project is underway, with completion expected in fiscal year 2015-16.
-This project follows substantial completion of the reconstruction of the City's skilled nursing facility.
-Laguna Honda Hospital, in fiscal year 2011-12.
+This project follows substantial completion of the reconstruction of the City's skilled nursing facility, Laguna Honda Hospital, in fiscal year 2011-12.